zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em-onoci-setup.md

 1. Next **Click** the **Create** button for your instance to be created.
-    Dependent on how many are using a tenancy, you will see the yellow provisioning state take about \~4 minutes and \~ 20 mins for startup of the databases and Enterprise Manager within your VM.
+    Dependent on how many are using a tenancy, you will see the yellow provisioning state take about \~4 minutes to be running and \~ 20 mins for startup of the databases and Enterprise Manager within your VM.

 2. You can view the Work Requests section towards the bottom, for status